grantek/minisynth32/README.md

 is molten.
 Ideally use flux paste/gel, position the switch, and hold it while adding a blob of solder.

-Apart from that, the main soldering advice is the generic "lowest-height components first".
+Apart from that, the main soldering advice is to solder the DAC and OLED boards first (see below), then the generic "lowest-height components first".
 Make sure to trim all legs on the underside of the rear breakout PCB, as this faces upwards and there isn't much room to the printed case.

 ### Soldering the OLED and GY-PCM5102 board